QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-06-17-Case study  The Developer Portal release life cycle.md

 Labelling the Developer Portal as Beta serves multiple purposes:

-- **Early adoption**: It opens the door for early adopters to engage with the Portal, providing us with valuable feedback and insights.
+- **Early adoption**: It opens the door for early adopters to engage with the portal, providing us with valuable feedback and insights.
-- **Expectation management**: It clearly communicates that while the Portal is fully functional, some features may be incomplete or evolving.
+- **Expectation management**: It clearly communicates that while the portal is fully functional, some features may be incomplete or evolving.
-- **Continuous improvement**: By inviting feedback and involvement from our user community, we ensure that the Portal continuously evolves to meet the needs of developers.
+- **Continuous improvement**: By inviting feedback and involvement from our user community, we ensure that the portal continuously evolves to meet the needs of developers.

 **Involving the customer**

 Our commitment to Agile principles is at the core of our development philosophy.
 We believe that the best products are built with constant input from end users.
 By engaging with our community early and often, we can develop features that are not only innovative but also highly relevant and useful.

-**Security and safety: 100% Simulated data**
+**Security and safety: 100% simulated data**

 The Developer Portal site is completely detached from our production databases.
 This means all sandbox data is 100% simulated, ensuring that there are no connections to production that malicious users could exploit.
-The Portal is 100% safe for developers to interact with and use.
+The portal is 100% safe for developers to interact with and use.
 This level of security and safety allows us to be confident in being so open and accessible.

 **Adhering to our own standards**